-Trump to address nation about Las Vegas massacre
+Trump on Las Vegas massacre: 'An act of pure evil'

 Story highlights

-- Trump will speak about the attack from the Diplomatic Reception Room
+- Trump spoke about the attack from the Diplomatic Reception Room

 - It is the deadliest mass shooting in US history

-Washington (CNN)President Donald Trump will address the deadliest mass shooting in US history on Monday morning from the White House.
+Washington (CNN)President Donald Trump addressed the deadliest mass shooting in US history on Monday, morning from the White House, calling it an "act of pure evil."

 The gun attack on a country music festival Sunday in Las Vegas killed at least 50 people and injured more than 400 others.

-Trump will speak about the attack from the Diplomatic Reception Room mid-morning.
+Reading from a teleprompter in the Diplomatic Reception Room, Trump mourned the victims and announced he would visit the stricken Nevada city on Wednesday.

+"We cannot fathom their pain, we cannot imagine their loss," Trump said of those who lost loved ones in the massacre.

 The massacre in Nevada is the worst domestic act of violence of Trump's presidency.
-He was briefed on the situation Monday morning by his chief of staff, John Kelly, and conveyed his condolences on Twitter.
+He was briefed on the situation Monday morning by his chief of staff, John Kelly, and conveyed his initial condolences on Twitter.

 "My warmest condolences and sympathies to the victims and families of the terrible Las Vegas shooting.
 God bless you!" he wrote.